Best

 The mortgage interest rates have been the significant factor driving the housing market in Hamilton in recent times.
 During the pandemic, mortgage rates dropped to historically low levels, prompting many Canadians to buy a home.
 Many buyers found Hamilton’s housing market to be a more affordable alternative to other markets in Ontario, such as the Toronto housing market, Mississauga housing market, and Brampton housing market, within close proximity of Toronto.
 Due to many homebuyers competing to buy a home in Hamilton, the average house prices in the region crossed the $1M mark at the beginning of 2022.

 Although the market expectations are changing continuously, the interest rate forecasts now predict that the BoC might start cutting its policy rates by mid-2024.
-While rate cuts are expected, mortgage rates will likely stay higher than the 2020-2021 levels throughout the year.
-Homeowners who aren’t able to keep up with their mortgage payments have been moving to sell their properties in the last couple of months, which has supported the inventory levels.
-If the inventory levels keep growing and the sales aren’t able to keep up with that growth, it will likely put downward pressure on the home prices in Hamilton.
+While rate cuts are expected, mortgage rates will likely stay much higher than the 2020-2021 levels throughout the year.
+Homeowners who aren’t able to keep up with their mortgage payments have been moving to sell their properties in the last couple of months.

 Home Prices in Hamilton